cy-rae/dhbw-tube/README.md

 - Deployment: Manages the deployment and scaling of the frontend pods.
 - Service (load balancer): Enables external access to the user interface and optimizes the distribution of user requests.
 - ConfigMap: Contains configuration data for the frontend server (nginx configuration).
+- Horizontal Pod Autoscaler: Automatically adjusts the number of frontend pods based on incoming requests.
+This is important for optimizing the performance of the application.

 ### Prometheus
 A Prometheus integration is used to collect data about the status of Kubernetes resources.
 Accordingly, the Deployments and StatefulSets have the necessary Prometheus annotations.
 Prometheus is installed with the following configuration files, resources and helm: